orengine/parcoll/README.md

 This repository provides optimized collections which can be used in concurrent runtimes.

-It provides optimized ring-based SPSC (const bounded or unbounded), SPMC (const bounded or unbounded) and bounded MPMC queue.
+It provides optimized ring-based SPSC (const bounded or unbounded), SPMC (const bounded or unbounded) and const bounded MPMC queues.

 All queues are lock-free (or lock-free with the proper generics), generalized and can be either be cache-padded or not.